Indefinite backpack travel

 • Amazon Essentials Hoodie.
 I’ve tested dozens of hoodies, including recently a custom-tailored one.
 But they always get destroyed on hikes so I’m now back to the cheap Amazon brands.

 • American Apparel 50/50 Shirts.
-Five shirts, four black and one white (can’t be a ninja every day).
-I now prefer 50/50’s over triblends, since they’re more durable.
-I’m not a fan of merino due to durability and price – frequent outdoor adventures mean I rip my shirts often.
+Six when I’m on the move, twice that if I’m staying somewhere for a while.
+I prefer 50/50 cotton/poly over triblends for durability, and I’m not a fan of merino due to durability and price – frequent outdoor adventures mean I rip my shirts often.

 Miscellaneous

-• RE:FORM RE:01 wallet.
-A super-thin minimalist wallet with a magnetic pouch for an Airtag.
+• RE:FORM RE:01 Wallet.
+A super-thin minimalist wallet with a magnetic pouch for an Airtag and small items.
 Much thinner than my previous wallet, which was custom-built.
-The material RE:FORM uses is insanely durable, I’ve been using it for a while now and it still looks brand new.
+The material RE:FORM uses is insanely durable, I’ve been using it for several years and it still looks brand new.
 Disclaimer: the founder sent me this wallet.

 • Revolut debit card.
-Fee-free ATM withdrawals.
-So many other cards I’ve used have pivoted to add fees for international ATMs, Revolut is the only one I’ve used that hasn’t.
+Free ATM withdrawals while traveling.
+Most other cards have pivoted to add fees for international ATMs, Revolut is the only one I’ve used that hasn’t (though I’m sure they will eventually).
+ATM map link since the app’s map is rarely accurate.

 • Airtag.
-I’ve never lost my wallet before but this is needed for peace of mind.
+I’ve never lost my wallet, but Airtags are great for peace of mind.

-• Plus my ID, my bank cards (Wells Fargo/Chase) and some cash.
+• Plus my ID, health insurance, bank cards, library card and emergency cash.

 • True Utility Keytool.
 Probably the world’s most compact bottle opener and multitool.
 Bought it over a decade ago and it’s been on me every day since.
 Not much else to say, except that over a thousand people have bought it from this Amazon affiliate link.

-• Toiletry Kit.
+• Dopp Kit.
 As minimalist as a toiletry kit gets.
 Most items get cycled out every month or two.
+All stored in the Rains pencil case, along with first aid and other small items.

 • Generic floss